Grand Manan: Geography

-It is the largest of the Fundy Islands, and the primary island in the Grand Manan archipelago, which also includes White Head Island, Gull Rock, and North Rock are part of the larger Grand Manan archipelago.
+Grand Manan Island is the largest of the Fundy Islands and the primary island in the Grand Manan archipelago.
+The archipelago incorporates many nearby smaller islands including popular White Head Island, Ross and Cheney Island, the Wood Islands and dozens of surrounding shoaling rocks.

+The Western side of the main island and the smaller islands form numerous passages, coves, and rocky reefs.

 Grand Manan is 34 km long and has a maximum width of 18 km with an area of 137 km2.

 The vast majority of Grand Manan residents live on the eastern side of the island.
 Due to limited access, 90 m cliffs and high winds, the western side of the island is not residentially developed.